Did you know?

 While voter turnout is indeed compulsory (and strongly enforced) in Australia, it is nevertheless a useful measure of citizen engagement.
 In the context of the Better Life Index, voter turnout measures how civic engagement contributes to the well-being of people and society.
 From this perspective, the Australian political system performs well in the sense that it reflects the will of a very large number of individuals (irrespective of what drives high participation).

 There is little difference in the voting rates of men and women in most OECD countries.
 This is the case in Australia, where voter turnout is nearly the same for men and women.
 While on average there are few differences between men and women concerning participation in elections, income can have a strong influence on voter turnout.
 In Australia, because voter turnout is compulsory, participation is high across all income groups.
 Voter turnout for the top 20% of the population is an estimated 94%, slightly above the estimated 92% participation rate of the bottom 20%.
-This 2 percentage point difference, much lower than the OECD average difference of 11 percentage points, suggests there is broad social inclusion in Australia’s democratic institutions.
+This 2 percentage point difference, much lower than the OECD average difference of 11 percentage points, and suggests there is broad social inclusion in Australia’s democratic institutions.

 Ensuring that government decision making is not compromised by conflicts of interest is key to maintaining trust in government.
 Transparency is therefore essential to hold government to account and to maintain confidence in public institutions.